DiamondLightSource/islatu/docs/source/workflows.rst

 Reduction workflows
 ===================

-Some typical data reduction workflows, that ``islatu`` can handle are shown here:
+Some typical data reduction workflows, that :py:mod:`islatu` can handle are shown here:

 .. toctree::
    :maxdepth: 1